ubuntu-mate/ubuntu-mate.org/_posts/2022-03-29-ubuntu-mate-jammy.md

 scheme preference for GNOME 42 apps**.
 When you choose a dark theme, everything will go dark in unison 🥷 and vice versa.

-So, **Ubuntu MATE 22.04 is now using everything Yaru/Suru has to offer.** 🎉
+So, **Ubuntu MATE 22.04 LTS is now using everything Yaru/Suru has to offer.** 🎉

 #### AI Generated wallpapers